 Fast forward to today and you have entire lines and whole new markets of tablets and smartphones that are designed to use with just the tip of your finger.
 Thus many believed the age of the stylus had long past.
-However, today there is more to the stylus than that basic piece of plastic you used to use on your old Palm Pilot.
+However, today there is more to the stylus than that basic piece of plastic you used to use on your old Palm Pilot or the styluses found on the best drawing tablets.
 Today, they come with a wide range of tips to interface with your tablet and smartphone and the technology that enables them to function has become far more advanced.

 There are actually many reasons why using a stylus with your tablet is a good idea.
 But before we look at why you should use a stylus, it is important that you understand a few things about styluses and some of their limitations.

 A stylus is essentially a writing instrument that that works by pressure or touch, and often a combination of both, instead of ink.
 In most cases, a stylus looks a whole lot like a pen, but not all of them look the same and they aren’t all created equal.